Tramways in Adelaide: H Type (300 Series)

 Until January 2006, 1929-vintage H Type trams provided almost all services on the Glenelg line.
 They were built for the opening of the Glenelg line when it was converted to standard gauge and electrified, and they also operated on some street lines.
 This type had many of the characteristics of North American interurban cars of the same period.
 Thirty were built by local manufacturer A Pengelly & Co; road numbers were 351 to 380.

 Twenty-one remained in service in 2005.
 Five were refurbished in 2000 following the arrival of the Flexity Classics; the remainder were disposed of.
 By 2012, three were in store at Mitsubishi Motors Australia's Clovelly Park plant.
 The remaining two – numbers 351 and 352 (previously 367) – were refurbished by Bluebird Rail Operations, one briefly operating weekend services in August 2013.
 The only other recorded use of the pair was in February 2015 when they operated a charter.
 To make room for new Alstom Citadis trams at the Glengowrie depot, in December 2017 both were moved to the Department of Planning, Transport & Infrastructure's Walkley Heights facility.
 These trams have since been donated to The Tramway Museum, St. Kilda.
+Tram 361 was on display at Wigley Reserve, Glenelg, for many years, then moved to "Mist on Bridgewater", a business in the Adelaide Hills, in April 2023, joining Tram 376, which they acquired from Glossop High School in late 2022.